 Jack and the Brig have faced most of the Doctors worst enemies, Daleks, Cybemen and the Master and they have also saved the earth from a gigantic Demon too.

 Jack’s Demon was bigger, but to be fair he just kind of let it kill him over and over until it tired himself out as opposed to blowing the shit out of it like the Brig.
-Also “I just do the best I can” is far cooler than anything Jack has ever said too.

 Both Jack and the Brig also know the Doctor through multiple lives.
 In the Classic era it was almost a rite of passage for the Doctor to meet the Brigadier.
 I was kind of hoping that it would be that for New Who Doctors to meet Captain Jack, but sadly Jack didn’t appear with the 11th Doctor.
 There were actually plans for him to appear in A Good Man Goes to War but John Barrrowman was busy.